 For more information on free things to do in Lisbon, see my article, A guide to free things to do in Lisbon, Portugal

-What is the Lisboa card and is it worth it?
+What is the Lisboa Card?
+Is the Lisboa Card worth it?

 The Lisboa Card might be a great way to save some money, depending on what you would like to do while in Lisbon.
 It provides free admission to all of the historic sites in Belém – the Torre de Belém, the Padrão dos Descobrimentos, and the Mosteiro dos Jerónimos.